Hartford St John's F.C.: Original club

-Revival of the club
+Revival

 In 1896, the name was revived for a new club which joined the Nantwich & District League; at the end of the first season, the club resolved to join the Cheshire League.

 The club's second season in the league (1898–99) proved to be its downfall as, paradoxically, it was too successful.
 With a handful of matches to go, the Saints were top of the table, but this meant that bigger and richer clubs were scouting out the team's players.
-Norwich Victoria took two players with no notice, which meant the team had to use replacements who were not registered with the league, costing the club two points.
+Northwich Victoria took two players with no notice, which meant the team had to use replacements who were not registered with the league, costing the club two points.
 The club then had to forfeit a match to Barnton Albion because half of the team had supposedly gone to watch Aston Villa instead.

 Despite a high finish in the table, the club made a loss of £2 7s, and at the season's close players "scattered in all directions".
-The club therefore told the Cheshire League it needed to be demoted to the new second division for 1899-1900 but it did not see out the year; the club's last match was a 3–0 defeat in a friendly with Barnton United in December.
+The club therefore told the Cheshire League it needed to be demoted to the new second division for 1899–1900 but it did not see out the year; the club's last match was a 3–0 defeat in a friendly with Barnton United in December.

 The name Hartford St John's was later used by a church team in ecclesiastical-based competition.